sheltermanager/asm3/doc/manual/wordkeys.rst

     The reason this waiting list entry was removed CanAffordDonation
-    Yes/No - whether the person can afford to make a donation Urgency
+    Yes/No - whether the person can afford to make a donation WaitingListType
+    The type of this waiting list item
+Urgency
     An urgency rating for this waiting list item Comments